JooyoungLeeETRI/SCR/README.md

 ~~~

 TESTSET_PATH indicates the path of the directory that contains the testset images such as the 24 Kodak imageset PNG files.

+## To use the pretrained models
+The pretrained models will be uploaded soon.